practical-software/practical-software.github.io/projects/manoa-menu.md

 ## Overview

-The Manoa Menu project is a web application designed to provide menu translations for international students at the University of Hawaiʻi at Mānoa.
+The Manoa Menu project is a web application designed to provide menu translations and item descriptions for international students at the University of Hawaiʻi at Mānoa.
 The application also allows users to view dining menus, find dining locations & hours, manage their favorite items, and get recommendations based on their preferences.

 <br>